The Adventure Starts Here

 Recent and Upcoming Coordinates

-The coordinates for the Saturday meetups on 22 February 2020 are now available.
-The coordinates for the next Saturday meetups, scheduled for 29 February 2020, will be based on the Dow's opening price published at 09:30 EST (14:30 UTC) on Friday 28 February.
+The coordinates for the next Saturday meetups, scheduled for 11 April 2020, will be based on the Dow’s opening price published at 09:30 EDT (13:30 UTC) on Thursday 9 April.
 See timeanddate.com to convert this time to your local time zone.

 Gallery of Recent Expeditions